• Skip to primary navigation

 While this list isn’t set in stone and it may still change as my priorities change, for now, I am happy to have rid myself of these unnecessary items.

-By ticking these things off on my list, I have found more time to pursue my passions such as this blog, save more money (by not wasting money on things that don’t align with my goals), and clear distractions so I can focus more on what’s truly important to me.
+By ticking these things off my list, I have found more time to pursue my passions such as writing this blog and saving more money (by not wasting money on things that don’t align with my goals).
+I have cleared the distraction of excess material things so I can focus more on what’s truly important to me.

 I WOULD LOVE TO HEAR FROM YOU!